 SWIC is an EEO/AA Employer/Educator

 The Americans with Disabilities Amendments Act specifies that exceptions will be made to established policy on a case-by-case basis.
 The Disability & Access Center has developed the “Disability Related Absence Policy” to address this issue.
 In some classes, attendance is a fundamental/essential requirement in meeting course objectives; therefore, leniency in attendance may be deemed unreasonable.
 For example, students may be required to participate in class, to demonstrate the ability to think and discuss critically, or to interact with others in class.
 In other circumstances, faculty may determine that students can master course content with the accommodation of leniency in attendance.

 Verification of Disability

-If this accommodation is requested by the student and approved by the Disability & Access Center based on impact of disability, an Accommodation Plan will be prepared.
-The “Other” category will be check marked on the Accommodation Plan, and it will read as follows: “Flexibility in attendance due to disability.
-Refer to the Disability Related Absence Policy at SWIC.edu/disabilitycenter.”
-The student should meet with the instructor at the beginning of the semester to present the Accommodation Plan and discuss how absences may impact the completion of coursework.
-A Disability & Access Center professional can attend this meeting upon request.
+If this accommodation is requested by the student and approved by the Disability & Access Center based on impact of disability, an ADA Accommodation Plan will be prepared.
+On the Plan, the “Other” category will be check marked, and it will read as follows: “Flexibility in attendance due to disability.
+Refer to the Disability Related Absence Policy at swic.edu/disabilitycenter.”
+Additionally, a Disability & Access Center Intake Coordinator will contact the student’s instructors to discuss how absences may impact the completion of coursework.
 Students: Do not assume that because you have received leniency in attendance in the past or from a particular instructor that you will automatically receive it in all classes.
 Remember that reasonable accommodations are determined on a case-by-case, course-by-course basis.
 And…remember that approval of this accommodation is based on two criteria: (1) being eligible due to the specific impact of a disability, and (2) being determined that leniency in attendance will not alter the fundamental requirements of the class objectives.